uiceds/cee-492-project-2025-avengers/cee492_report.typ

   = DISCUSSION
 Based on the models trained, the research question regarding vehicle crime prediction was only partially answered due to the inherent difficulty of isolating specific criminal intent from general data.
 While Logistic Regression, Decision Trees, and Random Forests all achieved relatively high accuracy, this was largely an artifact of a dataset dominated by non-vehicle crimes.
 The models demonstrated extremely low recall and only moderate AUC, indicating that predicting the exact crime type fails when relying on standard inputs.
 This suggests that the temporal and demographic variables available contain a weak predictive signal for distinguishing vehicle crimes from other offense types.
 To improve performance, future iterations must address the severe class imbalance and incorporate richer spatial features to see if vehicle-specific patterns can be teased out of the noise.

 In sharp contrast, the hotspot prediction model proved highly effective because it taps into the strong temporal–spatial patterns that govern urban life.
 By leveraging variables like hour, day, and month combined with broad crime context, the model successfully anticipated active spatial hotspots in Los Angeles, achieving a test accuracy of 88% against a 12.5% baseline.
-This success indicates that while specific crime types are hard to predict, the where and when of general criminal activity is highly regular.
+This successfully indicates that while specific crime types are hard to predict, the where and when of general criminal activity is highly regular.
 For operational policing, this level of accuracy is "good enough" to inform patrol allocation and resource deployment, even if the model currently relies on simple K-means clustering that may oversimplify the city's geometry.

 Finally, the application of a Random Forest classifier to spatial accessibility features demonstrates that environmental context—specifically accessibility features—is highly predictive of crime risk.
 The model effectively discriminates between crime and non-crime locations (AUC ~0.76) by identifying proximity to social infrastructure, such as mental health centers and food assistance providers, as key risk proxies.
 However, the model prioritizes sensitivity (97.13% recall) over precision.
 This creates a distinct split in utility: while the high false-positive rate makes the model unsuitable for actuaries who require precise risk pricing, the conservative "wide-net" approach is highly valuable for city planning and policing.
 For these stakeholders, a model that over-flags potential risks is preferable to one that overlooks actual hotspots, making this configuration an effective tool for proactive safety planning.